ThatOtherSpock/antiprism_addons/webview/README.txt

   seconds while a web page is loaded.

 -------------------------------------------------------------------------------
-offview.py - url can be changed to your own installation of simple-off-viewer.
+offview.py - url can be changed to your own installation of multi-off-viewer.
 You are welcome to use the url's provided. browser_path has been provided for some browsers, or add a path to a browser if necessary.
 The server process is killed after a default of 3 seconds.
 If this is not long enough the default